sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/System_Security/Security_overview.rst

 * **Hardware-backed security** - Leverages built-in security hardware for robust protection
-* **Defense in-depth** - Implements security at multiple level including hardware, firmware, software to protect against wide range of attacks
+* **Defense in-depth** - Implements security at many levels including hardware, firmware, software to protect against wide range of attacks
-* **Industry standards compliance** - Incorporates security measures like secure boot, TrustZone, and crypto acceleration that can help meet requirements in standards such as IEC 62443 and NIST guidelines
+* **Industry standards compliance** - Incorporates security measures such as secure boot, TrustZone, and crypto acceleration that can help meet requirements in standards such as IEC 62443 and NIST guidelines
 * **Flexible implementation** - Allows security features that can be tailored to specific application needs